Charles Garland Edwards

 At the academy, both he and his brother, Robert, were avid music students who were inspired by their ensemble music experiences under Adrian Lauritzen and their lessons from him and his wife, Evelyn, in piano and voice respectively.
 Charles played sousaphone in the band and was chosen to sing in a special choir that toured throughout the state.

 In 1943, at the end of his junior year at MWA, he transferred to EMC, where he completed the two credits he needed for graduation that summer and was given a diploma from the EMC Academy.
 That fall he enrolled at EMC and three years later, in 1946, graduated with a B.A. at age nineteen.
-He completed a Master of Science in Public Health at Loma Linda University in 1975 and a Ph.D. at Newport University in California in 1981.
+He completed a Master of Science in Public Health at Loma Linda University in 1975 and a Ph.D. in human behavior at Newport University in California in 1981.

 Throughout the years, music has continued to be a significant part of his life.
 While at EMC, Charles took piano lessons from Verne Kelsey and played in recitals, as he had at MWA.
 He also played in the college band under John J. Hafner, who would become a lifelong friend.
 Additionally, he sang in the college choirs and, using conducting skills he had developed under Lauritzen, led pep bands.
 He also took several music classes, nearly completing a minor.

 He married June Day, a singer and pianist whose father had been a professional musician, the year he graduated from college.
 They both used their musical talents as Charles served as a pastor in SDA churches.
 He conducted the band at Memphis Junior Academy and Greater Boston Academy while serving as a pastor in Memphis, Tennessee, and in Boston.
 He also conducted choirs at MJA and Wenatchee Junior Academy in Washington state.